Tmpfs: BSD

 4.2BSD introduced MFS, a memory-based file system implemented by applying the existing FFS disk filesystem to a virtual memory region.

-tmpfs, a memory filesystem implemented using conventional in-memory data structures in order to improve on the performance of MFS, was merged into the official NetBSD source tree on September 10, 2005; it is available in 4.0 and later versions.
+tmpfs, a memory filesystem implemented using conventional in-memory data structures to improve on the performance of MFS, was merged into the official NetBSD source tree on September 10, 2005; it is available in 4.0 and later versions.

 FreeBSD has ported NetBSD's implementation, where it is available in 7.0 and later versions.

 DragonFly BSD has also ported NetBSD's implementation, where it is available in 2.5.1 and later versions.

 OpenBSD ported NetBSD's tmpfs implementation as well, initially started by Pedro Martelletto and improved by many others.
 It was enabled in builds from December 17, 2013.
 The first release of OpenBSD with tmpfs included was 5.5.
 OpenBSD 6.0 disabled tmpfs due to lack of maintenance.

-Microsoft Windows

-In Microsoft Windows, creating files using the FILE_ATTRIBUTE_TEMPORARY flag will cause file systems to avoid writing data back to non-volatile storage if sufficient cache memory is available.

 Advantages

 Due to the higher speeds of RAM compared to disk storage, tmpfs allows cache to be much faster when stored in one, leading to a more efficient overall system, though operating systems with a page cache will see less benefit as recently-used file pages will remain in-memory if free memory is sufficient.
-Since RAM is cleared upon reboot, tmpfs prevents systems from becoming too cluttered without requiring that the user manually delete temporary files.
-In addition, storing files in RAM prevents disks from filling up too quickly and extends the life of flash-based storage by reducing the number of writes.
+Since RAM is cleared upon reboot, tmpfs prevents systems from becoming too cluttered without requiring users to delete temporary files manually.
+In addition, storing files in RAM prevents disks from filling up too quickly and extends the life of flash-based storage by reducing write operations.